gnomikos/traIXroute/README.md

  - G. Nomikos, X. Dimitropoulos. [**“Detecting IXPs in Traceroute Paths Using traIXroute"**](https://labs.ripe.net/Members/george_nomikos/detecting-ixps-in-traceroute-paths-using-traixroute).
 RIPE Labs, 3 Aug 2016.

-**traIXroute enhances for the first time its features interoperating with the [Remote Peering Jedi tool](http://inspire.edu.gr/rp/index.html).**
+**traIXroute enhances for the first time its features interoperating with the [Remote Peering Jedi tool](http://inspire.edu.gr/rp/index.html).
+For now, only data for DE-CIX (Frankfurt) are included.**

 ##Download
 The source code is available in the traIXroute github [repository](https://github.com/gnomikos/traIXroute).
 You can download it directly from [here](https://github.com/gnomikos/traIXroute).
 The first version of traIXroute was released in May 2016.